go-godo/godo/book/getting_started/README.md

 That simple statement does the following

-*   godo runs "default" task.
-Godo will use the "default" task in the absence of a task name.
+*   **godo** runs "default" task. **godo** runs the "default" task in the absence of a task name.
-*   The "default" task defines a set of dependencies qualified by the order in which they should be executed.
+*   The "default" task declares a set of dependencies qualified by the order in which they should be executed.
 The dependency

     ```go
     S{P{"clean", "build"}, "test"}